pablobd/CollabDRL-TennisGame/README.md

 ## Technical Requirements

 The project environment (provided by Udacity) is similar to, but not identical to the Tennis environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md).
-It is required to use this alternative project environment, which available in this github page.
+It is required to use this alternative project environment, which is available in this github page.

 First of all, you need python 3 and conda.
 We suggest to use the [Anaconda distribution](https://www.anaconda.com/download/#linux), although other options are available.
-Follow the instructions at the github [repository dlrn](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies and create a kernel.
+The project has the following dependencies: pytorch, matplotlib, numpy, and collections.
+You need to install these dependencies on a conda environment and create a kernel to run this notebook.
+Follow the instructions of the udacity DRL nano degree at github [repository drlnd](https://github.com/udacity/deep-reinforcement-learning) to create an environment for the project, install dependencies (pytorch, matplotlib, numpy, and collections) and create a kernel.
+You will not need to install Unity, because Udacity provides the Unity environment.
 Select the environment that matches your operating system:

 * Linux: [click here]()(https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
 * Mac OSX: [click here]()https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)